davestewart/nuxt-areas/docs/customisation.md

 ## Routes

-> Configure custom routing using JavaScript
+> Break out of Nuxt's file-based routing

 Areas allows you to break out of filesystem based routing by adding a `routes.js` (or `.ts`) file.